 Finding fun ways to fill in your spare time is always worthwhile to keep boredom at bay.
-While some might play at the best USA online casinos to do so, others will also keep an eye on sports.
 Soccer is a massive global sport, and high-octane English football certainly shows why that is the case.
 Chelsea is a big name in the Premier League, and the club has many followers in the West London area and beyond.
 One recent arrival who got many Chelsea fans excited was the emerging US superstar Christian Pulisic.

-This saw Chelsea sign Pulisic in 2019 for a staggering fee of £58m.
+That saw Chelsea sign Pulisic in 2019 for a staggering fee of £58m.
+Who would have bet on that amount being paid?
+Even the best USA online casinos wouldn’t have predicted that figure.
 Of course, such a big-money move to a top club in world football put a lot of weight onto Pulisic’s shoulders.
 But has his first season in West London gone as expected?

 It did not quite go as planned to begin with

 It is fair to say that all Chelsea fans were keen to have a look at Pulisic when the Pennsylvania native first arrived in West London in January 2019.
 His speed, dribbling, quick feet, and attacking instincts all seemed to make him an ideal replacement for Hazard.
 To begin with, though, the start to his very first PL season did not go too well.

 The initial fly in the ointment was the fact that current manager Frank Lampard had not signed him.
 Pulisic was bought before Lampard was appointed and then loaned back to Dortmund before coming back over the summer to get ready for his debut PL season.
 It seemed to work against him initially, as Lampard often overlooked the player, and many thought that maybe the new coach did not rate him.